 Currently supported search and link wizards are:

-CrossRef Metadata Search: The CrossRef Metadata Search integration allows you to search and add works by title or DOI.
+CrossRef Metadata Search: CrossRef Metadata Search allows you to search and add works by title or DOI.
 Once you have authorized the connection and are logged into ORCID, CrossRef search results include a button to add works to your ORCID record.

 Scopus Author ID: Use this wizard to add your Scopus Author ID to your Other IDs section of your record and import works associated with your Scopus Author ID; see Manage My [Scopus] Author Profile for more information.
 Recommended for adding multiple published articles to your ORCID record.